Partner Orientation vs Objective Orientation

 Striving for Accomplishment

-The summer of 2025 was a highlight for me in this regard.
+My most recent winter and summer seasons really drove this home for me.
 I didn’t actually get out climbing that many days.
-But, I eked out five memorable FA’s with five different partners.
+But, last summer I eked out five memorable FA’s with five different partners.
+Then in winter I enjoyed the hell out of repeating some classics with friends, and finished up a few ongoing projects.
 Those shared experiences are more valuable to me than a season’s worth of cookie-cutter crag projects.

 Final Thoughts